 Instructions

 - Preheat the oven to 350 degrees.
-Line a baking sheet with parchment paper.
-In a small bowl, mix the cane sugar and 3 tablespoons of cinnamon until evenly mixed.
-Set aside.
+Line a baking sheet with parchment paper or a silicon baking mat.

 Video